openai/multiagent-particle-envs/README.md

 - To install, `cd` into the root directory and type `pip install -e .`

-- To interactively view moving to landmark scenario (see others in ./scenarios/):
+- To run a policy for a scenario (see others in ./scenarios/):
-`bin/interactive.py --scenario simple.py`
+`bin/run_policy.py --scenario simple_spread.py`

 - Known dependencies: Python (3.5.4), OpenAI gym (0.10.5), numpy (1.14.5)